jhgao/blogger-grabber/README.md

 down load blog post from blogger

-some settings in the front of py file, change them if needed.
+set proxy in urlproxy.py

+run grabber.py with the oldest post of your blog